dibble-james/dashtransit/README.md

 ## Getting started

 DashTransit is distributed as a Docker container.
+Both Linux and Windows containers are supported.

 You can create the tables DashTransit requires by migrating using: